 Know what’s cooler than keeping track of your credit score?
 Keeping track of your credit score and finances at once.
-If you’re on the market for a tool that will let you do both, SoFi Relay may be just the thing.
+If you’re on the market for a money tracker tool that will let you do both, SoFi Insights may be just the thing.

-And SoFi members can work one on one with a financial advisor at no charge.
+SoFi Insights tracks all of your money in one app — at no cost.
+And SoFi members can work one-on-one with a financial advisor at no charge.

 *Terms and conditions apply.
 (Must click on the link to be eligible.)
 This offer is only available to new SoFi users without existing SoFi accounts.
 It is non-transferable.
 One offer per person.
 To receive the Rewards points offer, you must successfully complete setting up Credit Score Monitoring.
 Rewards points may only be redeemed into SoFi accounts such as cash in SoFi Checking and Savings or loan balances, Stock Bits, fractional shares and cryptocurrency subject to program terms that may be found here: SoFi Member Rewards Terms and Conditions.
 SoFi reserves the right to modify or discontinue this offer at any time without notice.

 Disclaimer: Many factors affect your credit scores and the interest rates you may receive.
 SoFi is not a Credit Repair Organization as defined under federal or state law, including the Credit Repair Organizations Act.
 SoFi does not provide “credit repair” services or advice or assistance regarding “rebuilding” or “improving” your credit record, credit history, or credit rating.
 For details, see the FTC’s website .